Wordshark 5 - in School

-Wordshark is a computer program to help you read and spell.
+Wordshark is a hugely versatile computer program for reading and spelling.

-Wordshark includes a high quality phonics approach to reading based on 'Letters and Sounds'.
+Wordshark includes a spelling course mapped to the National Curriculum for England.
+It also includes a high quality phonics approach which is available for the majority of the word lists.
 Different games include blending sounds into words for reading and also segmenting into sounds and syllables for spelling.
-All common letter patterns and auditory patterns are covered, also spelling rules, homophones, alphabet and dictionary skills.
+All common letter patterns and auditory patterns are covered, also spelling rules, syllable work for longer words, homophones, and alphabet and dictionary skills.

 The tailored games and structured word lists make Wordshark especially useful for students with dyslexia as well as for general use.